 Once a monarch’s prison, fortress and grand royal residence, Carisbrooke Castle is a historic gem.
-With parts of the Castle dating back almost 1,000 years, history fans can dream of panoramic views from the castle walls and strolls beside its authentic moat, before discovering where King Charles I was kept during his imprisonment – including his personal bowling green.
+With parts of the Castle dating back almost 1,000 years, if you’re a history fanyou can dream of panoramic views from the castle walls and strolls beside its authentic moat, before discovering where King Charles I was kept during his imprisonment – including his personal bowling green.
 Animal lovers will also relish the chance to meet the castle’s resident donkeys!
 Carisbrooke Castle is now open, but pre-booking a time slot is essential.

 The Isle of Wight first forged a reputation for being a festival isle in 1969, when the historic second Isle of Wight Festival saw the likes of Bob Dylan play to an audience of 150,000 people, including members of the Beatles.
 The Isle of Wight festival continues to be a big date in the calendar for music fans worldwide, with the next four-day extravaganza scheduled for 17-20 June 2021.

 The Wight Proms is an annual outdoor festival of live cabaret, classical music and comedy, taking place at Northwood House near Cowes.
 Scheduled to take place from 21-23 August 2020, it offers a delightful mix of entertainment.